 We design your restoration with our Amann Girrbach Ceramill Mind design software then mill using our Amann Girrbach Ceramill Motion II milling machine.
 This duo is widely used in dental laboratories across the US and in over 90 countries worldwide.
 We are one of the few dental practices that have this laboratory based product in a clinical setting.
 The machine is the benchmark in terms of range of indications and materials.

 In some circumstances, fitting a crown requires two visits to our office.
 For this procedure a temporary crown is worn until the permanent crown is made.

 In as little as a few days, we will remove the temporary crown and then fit and adjust the final crown.
 Finally, we will cement the crown into place and you have a new, beautiful looking tooth.

-Crowns are a very reliable solution for major dental problems caused through accidents, decay or wear and tear.
-For our crowns, we use either a lithium disilicate material or a zirconium oxide or a hybrid ceramic with a dual-ceramic polymer network structure.
+For our crowns, we use a lithium disilicate material, a zirconium oxide or a hybrid ceramic with a dual-ceramic polymer network structure.
 All are tooth-colored, strong, and esthetic.
 We also make gold crowns per patient requests.
 Dr. Chad Colson and Dr. Jill Colson will discuss which material is better for you.